williamdemeo/LEAN_wjd/presentation/foundations.md

 #### Calculus of Inductive Constructions

-+ every expression has a **type** indicating what sort of object the expression denotes (eg a mathematical object like a natural number, a data type, an assertion, a proof, etc).
++ Every expression has a **type** indicating the sort of object that expression denotes (eg, a natural number, a data type, an assertion, a proof, etc)

 + Lean implements the logical foundation called **dependent type theory**